-Florida's tax free weekend has been reinstated for 2012 and is scheduled to take place from August 3-5, 2012, which is perfect for parents who need to pick up school supplies, clothing, shoes, and other back-to-school shopping items.
+Florida's tax free weekend is scheduled to take place from August 2-4, 2013, which is perfect for parents who need to pick up school supplies, clothing, shoes, and other back-to-school shopping items.

 Florida's Tax Free Weekend Applies to: